Slow Cooker Beef Stew

 Instructions

-- Cut meat into 1-inch cubes, discard any large pieces of fat.
+• Cut meat into 1-inch cubes, discard any large pieces of fat.
 Fat marbleized into the meat is fine!

-- Sprinkle beef with black pepper, garlic salt, and celery salt.
+• Sprinkle beef with black pepper, garlic salt, and celery salt.
 Toss to coat.
 Sprinkle flour over the meat and toss again.

-- Heat 3 Tablespoons olive oil in a large skillet over medium high heat.
-Add the meat in batches, don’t overcrowd the pan).
+• Heat 3 Tablespoons olive oil in a large skillet over medium-high heat.
+Add the meat in batches, don’t overcrowd the pan.
 Brown on each side for 45 seconds.
 Add more oil if needed.
 Transfer to slow cooker.

-- Reduce heat to medium and melt 1 Tablespoon butter.
+• Reduce heat to medium and melt 1 Tablespoon butter.
 Add onions and cook for 5 minutes.
 Add garlic and cook for 1 minute.
 Use a silicone spatula to clean the bottom of the pan, removing any brown remnants.
 This will give the soup lots of good flavor.
 If necessary, add a splash of wine to help loosen it.
 Transfer the onions/garlic mixture to the slow cooker.

-- Cook on low for 7 ½ to 8 hours or high for 3½ to 4 hours, until the vegetables are softened and the potatoes are fork tender.
+• Cook on low for 7 ½ to 8 hours or high for 3½ to 4 hours, until the vegetables are softened and the potatoes are fork tender.

-- Add the peas during the last 15 minutes of cooking.
+• Add the peas during the last 15 minutes of cooking.
+Remove the bay leaves and rosemary stem.

-- Optional: To thicken, combine ¼ cup COLD water with 3 Tablespoons of cornstarch.
+• Optional: To thicken, combine ¼ cup COLD water with 3 Tablespoons of cornstarch.
 Slowly add it to the stew, stirring to incorporate.
 It will continue to thicken upon standing.

-- Turn off the heat.
-Remove the bay leaves and rosemary stem.
-Swirl in 2 Tablespoons of cold butter for a smooth, velvety finish.
-This is a technique that chefs use called “monter au beurre”.Optional: Add 3 drops of Kitchen Bouquet for an even darker color.
+• Turn off the heat.
+Swirl in 2 tablespoons of cold butter for a smooth, velvety finish.
+This is a technique that chefs use called “Monter au Beurre”.

 Notes